jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-Relevant Resource Record Set (Relevant RRSet):  A set of CAA Resource Records resulting from applying the algorithm in Section 4 to a specific Domain Name or Wildcard Domain Name.
+Relevant Resource Record Set (Relevant RRSet):  A set of CAA Resource Records resulting from applying the algorithm in Section 4 to a specific Domain Name or Wildcard Name.

 Relying Party:  A party that makes use of an application whose operation depends on use of a certificate for making a security decision.
 See {{!RFC5280}}.

-Wildcard Domain Name: A Domain Name consisting of a single asterisk character followed by a single full stop character (“\*.”) followed by a Fully-Qualified Domain Name.
+Wildcard Name: A string consisting of a single asterisk character followed by a single full stop character (“\*.”) followed by a Fully-Qualified Domain Name.